In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 In customer relationship management, enterprises are often immersed in vast amounts of scattered textual data: customer service tickets, social media comments, user feedback forms, etc. The value of this information is often overlooked, or relies on manual summarization, which is inefficient, incomplete, or misses key details.

-AI can automatically perform semantic clustering and sentiment analysis on this textual information, unifying "delivery delay," "slow shipping," "logistics too slow" into the category "Logistics Problem," while labeling it as negative sentiment.
+AI can automatically perform semantic clustering and sentiment analysis on this textual information, unifying "delivery delay," "slow delivery," "logistics too slow" into the category "logistics problem," while labeling it as negative sentiment.
 When the frequency of a certain type of problem suddenly increases, AI can provide an early warning, prompting the enterprise to accelerate improvements in the supply chain.

-This capability not only improves customer satisfaction but also provides first-hand market intelligence for product iteration.
+This capability can not only improve customer satisfaction but also provide first-hand market intelligence for product iteration.

 Supply Chain and Operations Management